mozecode/wiseOwlLatin/README.md

 Thank you to my fellow Latin lovers on YouTube for sharing your creativity for the benefit of Latin students everywhere!
 Special acknowledgements and gratitude to the following creators of some awesome Latin and Roman History videos:

-Latin Tutorial
-The Latin Language
-Eilersc
-Christina Hayward
-Preston Powers
-Margaux Pepper
-Ray Laurence
-Peta Greenfield
-Timaeus
+Latin Tutorial, The Latin Language, Eilersc, Christina Hayward, Preston Powers, Margaux Pepper, Ray Laurence, Peta Greenfield, Timaeus, and
 History Den